 In cases other than those above the prerequisite or corequisite must be validated by statistical validation with content review, or by content review alone.
 Title 5 indicates that prerequisites and corequisites are both permitted and required in cases where a student is "highly unlikely to succeed" without having the requisite course.
 Statistical validation with content review and content review alone are two methods of validating the claim that a student is highly unlikely to succeed without a requisite course.
-The Curriculum Committee is currently in the process of rewriting the LPC prerequisite policy in response to recent Title V changes, so if you are considering a prerequisite for your course, please consult your Division Curriculum Representative for the most up to date information on this issue.
-The process of validating a prerequisite in communication (Eq.
-English) or Computation (Eq., Mathematics) for non-English and Mathematics courses that are not in the "automatic approval" list above will involve a meeting with the LPC institutional researcher and the evaluation of relative success rates for students with and without the proposed prerequisite course.
+The process of validating a prerequisite in communication (Eg, English) or Computation (Eg., Mathematics) for non-English and Mathematics courses that are not in the "automatic approval" list above will involve a meeting with the LPC institutional researcher and the evaluation of relative success rates for students with and without the proposed prerequisite course.